-Rightclicking on the input list shows the contextual menu, which features functions to add archives to extraction layout (add files, load layout), and other related functions.
+Rightclicking on the input list shows the contextual menu, which features functions to add archives to extraction layout (add files & folders, add items from bookmarks and history, load layout...), and other related functions.

-Files can be simply dragged from the system to the application: to help file selection "Search and drag here" opens a standard system's search prompt, and "Path" submenu links system's file explorer to paths of bookmarked and recent items; "File" submenu directly adds recent or bookmarked archives to current layout.
+Files can be simply dragged from the system to the application: to help file selection "Search and drag here" opens a standard system's search prompt, and "Open path" submenu links system's file explorer to paths of bookmarked and recent items.